Believe it or not, Facebook is using AI to reduce abuse and bias

 In the course of a single quarter, Schroepfer says that Facebook takes down over a billion spammy accounts, over 700 million fake accounts, and tens of millions of pieces of content containing nudity and violence.
 AI is the number one source of reporting across all of those categories, he says.

 A concrete example of Facebook’s AI in production is a new “nearest neighbor” algorithm that’s 8.5 times faster at spotting illicit photos than the previous version.
-It complements a system that that learns a deep graph embedding of all the nodes in Facebook’s Graph — the collection of data, stories, ads, photos on the network — to find abusive accounts and pages that might be related to each other.
+It complements a system that learns a deep graph embedding of all the nodes in Facebook’s Graph — the collection of data, stories, ads, and photos on the network — to find abusive accounts and pages that might be related to each other.

 Another example is a language-agnostic AI model trained on 93 languages across 30 dialect families; it’s used in tandem with other classifiers to identify tackle multiple language problems at once.
-And on the video side of the equation, Facebook says its salient sampler model — which quickly scans through the video and processes “important” parts of uploaded clips — enables it to recognize more than 10,000 different actions and in 65 million videos.
+And on the video side of the equation, Facebook says its salient sampler model — which quickly scans through the video and processes “important” parts of uploaded clips — enables it to recognize more than 10,000 different actions in 65 million videos.

 In fact, on a popular benchmark containing 300,000 videos and 400 actions, Facebook says its computer vision stack can classify video with 82.8% accuracy, with a reduction in error rate compared with the previous leading model of 25%.
 “I want to take a step back and say, even with these improvements, when we see violent videos that evade our systems, it is clear that video understanding is in its infancy,” said Facebook’s director of AI Manohar Paluri. “[But systems like these] allow us to proactively identify problematic content today.”

-Facebook’s broadly moving toward an AI training technique called self-supervised learning, in which unlabeled data is used in conjunction with small amounts of labeled data to produce an improvement in learning accuracy.
+Facebook is broadly moving toward an AI training technique called self-supervised learning, in which unlabeled data is used in conjunction with small amounts of labeled data to produce an improvement in learning accuracy.
 In one experiment, its researchers were able to train a language understanding model that made more precise predictions with just 80 hours of data compared with 12,000 hours of manually labeled data.

 Paluri says that AI models like it are being used to protect the integrity of elections in India, a country where people speak 22 different languages and write in 13 different scripts.
 “This technique of self-supervision is working across multiple modalities, text, language, computer vision video, and speech,” he said.
 “It’s a several orders of magnitude reduction in work.”